 About Ron Hogan

 Ron Hogan helped create the literary Internet by launching Beatrice.com in 1995.
-He maintains an active presence in New York City’s literary scene, hosting and curating events that introduce readers to great writers, from Lady Jane’s Salon (the first monthly reading series dedicated to romance fiction) to the Author/Blogger series at Brooklyn’s Greenlight Bookstore.
-He’s also a contributing editor at Shelf Awareness, and has written book reviews and feature stories for publications like Tor.com, the Dallas Morning News, Buzzfeed and The Daily Beast.
+He is currently an editor at Regan Arts, acquiring both fiction and nonfiction titles.
+He maintains an active presence in New York City’s literary scene, hosting and curating events such as Lady Jane’s Salon, the first monthly reading series dedicated to romance fiction.
+(Previously, he curated a series of conversations between authors and bloggers at Brooklyn’s Greenlight Bookstore.)

 Ron’s most recent book is Getting Right with Tao, a print edition of his popular online “translation” of the Tao Te Ching into modern vernacular.
 He is also the author of The Stewardess Is Flying the Plane, a visual tribute to ’70s Hollywood, and a contributor to several anthologies, including the New York Times bestseller Not Quite What I Was Planning, Forgotten Borough: Writers Come to Terms with Queens, and Secrets of the Lost Symbol.

 Interviews from Beatrice have been republished in the University Press of Mississippi anthologies Conversations with Kazuo Ishiguro, Conversations with Bharati Mukherjee, and Conversations with James Ellroy.